keironchaudhry/women-in-tech-hackathon/README.md

 The live site is deployed at: [https://women-in-tech-hackathon.herokuapp.com/](https://women-in-tech-hackathon.herokuapp.com/)

-# AIms of the project
+# Aims of the project

 ## Representation